Religion in politics: Frameworks on religion and political identity

 Considering these characteristics, it becomes possible to consider religion as a unique identity variable with immense power.
 Several analyses even regard religion as a variable so potent that it is able to reinforce other identities, and as a result allows religious components in secular spheres of society (see: Iversen and Rosenbluth, 2006; Trejo, 2009; Grossman, 2015).

+Impact on voter turnout in the United States

+A large portion of existing research demonstrates that religion not only operates as an identity but also as a mechanism that shapes political participation and behavior.
+Research on voter turnout in the United States points to factors such as socioeconomic status, civic duty, and social networks that affect one's likelihood to vote in a given election; many of these factors can be found in or amplified by religious institutions.
+These religious institutions often provide dense networks that help facilitate political mobilization, which helps explain why individuals who attend religious services frequently are more likely to vote in a given U.S. election.

+Additionally, research shows that religious leaders can play a role in influencing political engagement.
+For example, statements from Catholic bishops during the 2004 U.S. presidential election were shown to measurably affect the voters.
+Similarly, research on specific religious communities, such as the Mennonite church, demonstrates how internal practices and norms can shape patterns of political participation.

 Debates about religion in politics

 There have been arguments for and against a role for religion in politics.
 Yasmin Alibhai-Brown has argued that "faith and state should be kept separate" as "the most sinister and oppressive states in the world are those that use God to control the minds and actions of their populations", such as Iran and Saudi Arabia.
 To this, Dawn Foster has responded that when religion is fully unmoored from politics it becomes all the more insular and more open to abuse.